JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

     sudo aptitude install php-apc

 Seems simple enough, right?
 Well the problem with this approach is the repository version of APC is usually older than what is available in the real-world.
 In some cases, this is no big deal.
 The big test is simply: Does APC actually work well for your setup?
 Or is it bombing with tons of “segmentation faults” in Apache?
-If you run your setup with the repository version & things seem fine, then you are okay.
+If you run your setup with the repository version and things seem fine, then you are okay.
 But if it causes your website to fail with “segmentation faults” then your next best bet is to install it from source via `pecl`.

 So let’s start by checking if the install of `pear` on the system ups updated like so:

     sudo pear upgrade pear

-Next, install `php5-dev` & `libpcre3-dev` so we’re suer all dependencies are met when APC is compiled:
+Next, install `php5-dev` and `libpcre3-dev` so we’re suer all dependencies are met when APC is compiled:

     sudo aptitude install php5-dev libpcre3-dev

-Now run the `pecl` command to compile & install APC from source.
+Now run the `pecl` command to compile and install APC from source.
 Note the `-f` command which tells `pecl` to force the install of APC even if another version exists.
 The other version will be overwritten by the `-f` command:

     sudo pecl install -f apc